Media coverage of the assassination of John F. Kennedy: ABC

 In addition to the disorganization in New York, ABC was not able to switch to Dallas to speak to its correspondents.
 Only one feed was available to them at first, which came from the Dallas Trade Mart and CBS affiliate KRLD reporter Eddie Barker.
 CBS had earlier aired snippets of Barker's report, but had cut it off to return to its own reporting of the incident before Barker finished.
 ABC aired the remainder of the report until the end.
 The reason that ABC was able to air the CBS affiliate's coverage was due to a pool arrangement the three major Dallas stations agreed to for the President's visit.
 WBAP was responsible for covering the President's visit to Fort Worth and his departure and landing at Love Field, WFAA was assigned to cover the parade through downtown Dallas, and KRLD was set up at the Dallas Trade Mart for the address the President was to give.

 At 2:25 p.m.
 EST, while attempting to switch to Bob Clark in Dallas, ABC Radio reported that Parkland Hospital said President Kennedy was dead, and then stressed that it was unconfirmed.
 Upon reporting the news, anchor Don Gardiner said this to his audience:

 Ladies and gentlemen, this is a moment trying for all of us.
 Let us pause, and let us all pray.

-ABC Radio then stopped coverage to broadcast orchestral music.
+ABC Radio then played an extract from "Candlelight" by Mantovani.

 At 2:33 p.m.
 EST, Cochran reported on ABC Television that the two priests who were called into the hospital to administer the last rites to the President said that he had died from his wounds.
 Although this was an unconfirmed report, ABC prematurely placed a photo of the President with the words "JOHN F. KENNEDY – 1917–1963" on the screen.

 Five minutes later, this photo was again prematurely placed when Cochran received an erroneous report that the President had died at 1:35 p.m.
 CST when, in fact, he had died at 1:00 p.m.
 CST.
 A few minutes following that, Cochran received further information regarding the President's condition and relayed the following to the ABC viewing audience:

 Government sources now confirm...we have this from Washington.
 Government sources now confirm that President Kennedy is dead.
 So that, apparently, is the final word and an incredible event that I am sure no one except the assassin himself could have possibly imagined would occur on this day.

 On ABC Radio, Gardiner reported the news, but did not say whether or not it was official.
 ABC then switched to Pete Clapper on Capitol Hill for an interview with the Senate's press liaison Richard Reidel.
 Moments later, the interview was interrupted by Gardiner's report of the President's death:

 Ladies and gentlemen, the President of the United States, John Fitzgerald Kennedy, is dead.
 The President is dead.
 Let us pray.

-ABC Radio then returned to orchestral music.
+ABC Radio then played an extract from Mantovani's "Stradivarus" before continuing coverage.